-Currently at Fidelity International as a senior multimedia producer, Eva Tam produces creative editorial videos about asset management and financial investment in Asia.
-Her job takes her to Shanghai, where she interviews Chinese millennials on their retirement plans, Tokyo where she films Japan's biggest insurance company on ESG and Chinese second-tier cities where she shows the impact on MSCI's China A-share inclusion.
+Currently, at Fidelity International as a senior multimedia producer, Eva Tam produces creative editorial videos about asset management and financial investment in Asia.
+Her job takes her to Shanghai, where she interviews Chinese millennials on their retirement plans, Tokyo where she films at one of Japan's biggest beer factories on sustainable investing Chinese second-tier cities where she shows the impact on the rise of online groceries.
+Her video on the rise of e-groceries won her a Communicators Award for the best online individual documentary.
 Eva received her CFA Institute Investment Foundations Certificate in 2019, demonstrating her fundamental understanding of the asset management industry.

 When she's not producing, Eva is teaching Master students at the University of Hong Kong on how to interview, film and edit.
 She was promoted to honorary lecturer in May 2018 after becoming the first female teaching assistant ever for the video news production courses in the program.

-Previously, she also worked in television where she assisted in news gathering at CNN International and CTV News.
+Previously, she also worked in broadcasting where she assisted in newsgathering at CNN International and CTV News.
 She contributed to the coverage of the 2008 Canadian federal election, the 2012 Hong Kong Chief Executive Elections, the political and social tensions between mainland China and Hong Kong, the year of dragon boosting birth rates, and the lack of burial places for the dead.

 Before moving to Hong Kong, Eva started her career in Toronto where she was an Avid video editor for a local television station for three years, freelanced as a story producer for a non-profit organization and coordinated interactive marketing campaigns at one of the biggest media corporations in Canada.

-She holds two Master degrees in journalism and media production at the University of Hong Kong and Ryerson University, respectfully.
+She holds two Master's degrees in journalism and media production at the University of Hong Kong and Ryerson University, respectfully.
 Eva specialized in broadcast journalism in her undergraduate program.

-When she's not working, Eva enjoys playing, reading and watching anything basketball-related, traveling the world with her husband and consuming her favourite Italian red wine or Japanese whisky.
+When she's not working, Eva enjoys playing, reading and watching anything basketball-related, travelling the world with her husband and consuming her favourite Italian red wine or Japanese whisky.